MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-scopes.md

 ## Managing state

+The Bot Framework SDK provides memory scope api that enables Developers to store and retrieve values in the bot's memory, and can use those values when processing loops and branches and when creating dynamic messages and other behaviors in the bot.

+This makes it possible for bots built using the Bot Framework SDK to do things like:

+* Store user profiles and preferences.
+* Remember things between sessions such as the last search query or the last selection made by the user.
+* Pass information between dialogs.

-As with web apps, a bot is inherently stateless; a different instance of your bot may handle any given turn of the conversation.
-For some bots, this simplicity is preferred - the bot can either operate without additional information, or the information required is guaranteed to be within the incoming message.
-For others, state (such as where in the conversation we are or previously received data about the user) is necessary for the bot to have a useful conversation.
+A bot is inherently stateless, and this might be fine for your needs.
+For some bots, this simplicity is preferred - the bot can either operate without additional information, or the information required is guaranteed to be within the incoming activity.
+For other bots, state (such as where in the conversation we are or the response received from the user) is necessary for the bot to have a useful conversation.

-[Adaptive dialogs][2] provides a way to access and manage memory.
-All adaptive dialogs by default use this model, meaning that all components that read from or write to memory have a common way to access and write information to the appropriate scopes.
+[Adaptive dialogs][2] provides a way to access and manage memory and all adaptive dialogs use this model, meaning that all components that read from or write to memory have a consistent way to handle information in the appropriate scopes.

-All memory properties, in all memory scopes, are property bags, meaning you can store arbitrary information on them.
+All memory properties, in all memory scopes, are property bags, meaning you can add properties to them as needed.

-See [here][3] for guidance on when to use each scope.
+See [When to use each type of state][3] in the article _Managing state_ for guidance on when to use each scope.

-Here are the different memory scopes available:
+Here are the different memory scopes available in adaptive dialogs:

 * [Managing state](#managing-state)
   * [User scope](#user-scope)